layoutit/cornerfill/README.md

 Qualified Chrome remains fully native and does not load the painter.
 WebKit and Firefox generate the spec-derived contour, paint the admitted background and border into a transparent Canvas surface, and attach that surface to the original element through `-webkit-canvas()` or `-moz-element()`.
 Layout, stacking, opacity, filters, and transforms—including `matrix3d()`—stay on the original element.
 Transform-only animation does not repaint.

-Cornerfill does not use `clip-path`, CSS masks, SVG or font stencils, extra clipping elements, or baked-alpha assets.

 ## Modes

 | Mode | Entry | Contract |